-The District has the right to use video equipment on District property to ensure the health, welfare, and safety of all staff, students, and visitors to District property, and to safeguard District facilities and equipment.
+The District has the right to use security and surveillance video equipment on District property to ensure the health, welfare, and safety of all staff, students, and visitors to District property, and to safeguard District facilities and equipment.
 Video equipment may be used in locations as deemed appropriate by the Superintendent.
 Students in violation of Board policies, administrative regulations, building rules, or law shall be subject to appropriate disciplinary action.
 Others may be referred to law enforcement agencies.

-Video recordings may become a part of a student's educational record.
-The District shall comply with all applicable state and federal laws related to record maintenance and retention.
+Video recordings from security and surveillance cameras may become a part of a student's educational record.
+The District shall comply with allapplicable state and federal laws related to record maintenance and retention.
 Signs will be posted at various locations to inform students, staff, and members of the public that video surveillance cameras are in use.
+The District will seek consent before recording students individually in the classroom.
+A consent form seeking permission to record during extracurricular activities for coaching or instruction will be provided.